Last updated: June 18, 2026

 The rapid advancements in artificial intelligence (AI) and automation are also transforming the way marketers allocate their budgets.
 By 2026, it’s estimated that marketers will dedicate approximately 18% of their budgets to AI-powered tools and solutions, up from around 12% in the current year.

 These technologies are enabling marketers to automate various tasks, from campaign optimization and content creation to lead generation and customer segmentation.
-By leveraging AI, brands can achieve greater efficiency, personalization, and data-driven decision-making, ultimately driving better marketing outcomes.
+By using AI, brands can achieve greater efficiency, personalization, and data-driven decision-making, ultimately driving better marketing outcomes.

 The Pressure to Prove ROI